 In north indiaYou will find a lot of street vendors serving chilled jal jeera stored in earthern pots sitting atop their decorated carts in India.
 It is another show stopper of indian street food scene.
 I just can't imagine rounding up summers without it.

-Jaljeera has a bold, smoky and tangy taste.
+Jaljeera has a smoky, tangy peppery taste.
 It is a favorite during summer months as a cooling thirst quencher.
-Jalajeera is believed to have quite a few health benefits.
-It has a wonderful tangy peppery taste.

 Spices like black pepper and fresh herbs like cilantro and mint leaves are added to make jal jeera, however the taste of cumin is the key.
 Tamarind pulp or lemon juice adds a tang to this drink along with kala namak or indian rock salt giving it a sulfurous note.